-"slow" positions with movement in the crown down position and viewing from front frame.
+To replace balance - The balance is carefully inserted into the movement.
+Long end pivot (hairspring) side must enter first, by means of tilting, then the balance is lowered into dial plate V-conic bearing.
+The balance screw stud is then partially adjusted to retain assembly.
+The hairspring is then repinned by using the following procedure.
+First set regulator mid-way between the "fast" and "slow" positions with movement in the crown down position and viewing from dial plate.
 Sight the regulator loop and view the position of pallet lever.
 With index finger on rim of balance wheel, if the fork of the pallet lever is pointing inwards, rotate balance wheel to the left to engage the impulse pin with the fork and to bring the tail of the hairspring up to the loop of the regulator and hold with index finger on balance wheel.
 If the fork of the pallet lever is pointing outwards from the movement, with the index finger rotate the balance wheel to the right to engage the impulse pin with the fork and bring the tail of the spring up to the loop of the regulator.
 Using tweezers as stop against balance wheel if necessary to position tail of spring.
 With right hand tweezers guide tail of spring through loop or grasp tail of spring and thread through loop if necessary.
-Hold movement with crown down and front frame towards you.
+Hold movement with crown down and dial plate towards you.
 Apply slight pressure on rim to stop motion of balance wheel and line up tail of spring with bracket, check visually position of impulse pin within fork, with right hand tweezers guide tail of spring into the hairspring bracket hole.